 Our shareholders approved our Board's recommendation to hold Say-on-Pay advisory votes on an annual basis so that we may communicate frequently and openly about the compensation of our Named Executive Officers.
-Each year, shareholders demonstrate strong support for our fundamental objective of pay for performance as we continue to apply these guiding principles:
+Each year since 2011, 94% or more of the votes cast have been in favor of our Say-on-Pay proposal.
+Shareholders have demonstrated strong support for our fundamental objective of pay for performance as we continue to apply these guiding principles:

-- Motivate and reward our people to achieve meaningful results that support our strategic goals and shareholder interests, while avoiding encouragement of excessive risk taking; - Attract and keep the best talent through programs that reflect our values and consider, but are not dictated by, market practice; - Ensure the cost of our programs best serve a balance of employee and shareholder business interests; - · Keep things simple to promote understanding for our employees and transparency for our shareholders; and - Be attuned to trends and new ideas to support our programs and diverse workforce.
+- Motivate and reward our people to achieve meaningful results that support our strategic goals and shareholder interests, while avoiding encouragement of excessive risk taking; - Attract and keep the best talent through programs that reflect our values and consider, but are not dictated by, market practice; - Ensure the cost of our programs best serve a balance of employee and shareholder business interests; - Keep things simple to promote understanding for our employees and transparency for our shareholders; and - Be attuned to trends and new ideas to support our programs and diverse workforce.